fcrespel/sagdevops-containers/README.md

 - Edit the `.env` file to adjust the webMethods release version and fill in your Empower credentials (be careful, never commit them to GitHub!).
 Alternatively, you may also set them in your terminal or CI tool with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
 - If you didn't provide licenses during the infrastructure build, you may set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

-Then execute `docker-compose build <product>` to create an image for one of the following products:
+Then execute `docker compose build <product>` to create an image for one of the following products:

 - `hello-world`: a simple Hello World showing build arguments and environment variables.
 - `abe`: Asset Build Environment